finsite/stock-dashboard-ui/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
 about: Report a bug to help us improve the project
-title: "[BUG] Describe the issue concisely"
+title: '[BUG] Describe the issue concisely'
 labels: bug
-assignees: ""
+assignees: ''
 ---

 **Describe the bug** A clear and concise description of what the bug is.